anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

 .. image:: ../../../_static/img/flow/how-tos/parse-csv-dynamic-content.png
    :alt: Parse CSV dynamic content

-On the next steps we use Plumsail action *Create DOCX document from template*.
+On the next steps we use the action *Create DOCX document from template*.
-We select the dynamic content from *Parse CSV* and add it to the JSON.
+Template Data is an object, that will be applied to our DOCX template and in our case, we apply just two columns from our CSV to the template, “FirstName” and “LastName”.
+You can read more about creating documents from templates `here <https://plumsail.com/docs/documents/v1.x/flow/actions/document-processing.html#create-docx-document-from-template>`_.
-And finally we convert the resulting DOCX file to PDF and save it to the OneDrive folder.
-We use ID header to name each invitation.
+After creating a DOCX invitation we convert it to PDF using *company name* item and save it to the OneDrive folder.

 .. image:: ../../../_static/img/flow/how-tos/create-invitation.png
    :alt: Create docx, convert and save